fadelaf/tfl-london-bus-tracker/README.md

 Streamlit then visualized data from data stored in PostgreSQL.

 Why using Kafka again after data cleaning?
-I am planning to do build some kafka topics to be consumed for different needs, however, for now, I still use one kafka topics.
+I am planning to build some kafka topics to be consumed for different purposes, however, for now, I still use one kafka topic.

 ## Tech Stack